Housing and Justice System Connections

 CSH’s Justice Initiatives, Case Studies, and Housing Interventions

-CSH has worked alongside communities for decades as they have constructed housing models to expand access to housing for people impacted by the justice system.
+CSH has worked alongside communities for decades as they have constructed models to expand housing access for people impacted by the justice system.

 Below are some examples of CSH’s justice initiatives, case studies, and housing interventions that we have worked on over the years.

-Returning Home Ohio (RHO) is a collaboration with the Ohio Department of Rehabilitation and Correction and Community Transition Program (CTP), CSH, and Ohio Department of Mental Health and Addiction Services.
-The programs connect people exiting jail or prison who have a mental illness or substance use disorder with housing and services.
-The results have been outstanding.
-Year after year, less than 9% of people served by RHO or CTP exit the programs to incarceration (prison or jail).
+These programs connect people exiting jail or prison who have a mental illness or substance use disorder with housing and services.
+Year after year, less than 9% of people served by RHO or CTP return to incarceration.
 Contact us to explore launching Returning Home or Community Transition in your state.

 The Justice Involved Supportive Housing (JISH) provides service and operating funding for housing and service providers who serve individuals with histories of homelessness, and behavioral health needs cycling through the justice system.